-This position is part of the team that is responsible for supporting and maintaining the infrastructure for the identity access management (IAM) system and Application Delivery Controller.
-The IAM system is exceptionally critical, as it is the foundation for the University's security architecture.
-This system maintains users' identity information and controls user access to all University systems.
+This position is part of the team that is responsible for supporting and maintaining the infrastructure for the identity access management (IAM) system, web / application servers and endpoint management applications.
+The IAM system is an important component as it is the foundation for the University's security architecture.
+The IAM system maintains users identity information and controls user access to all University services.
 This includes on-premise applications like the Human Resources system and the Financials system, as well as cloud-based services like Canvas and the Library.
-The IAM system is a very large and complex system with several components.
-Two of the most visible components of the IAM system supported by this team are LDAP directory services and the Shibboleth identity provider.
-LDAP is a critical service that is used to control access to the University's most important applications and Shibboleth Identity Provider is an important component of the Single Sign-On solution providing SSO and Federated SSO.
+Two of the most visible components of the IAM system supported by this team are LDAP directory services and the Shibboleth identity providers.

-Duties include maintaining industry standards, applying security patches and upgrades to all components of the University's identity access management system.
-This position is also responsible for integrating new applications with our enterprise access management systems and maintaining existing integrations and maintaining web and applications servers for the IAM systems.
+The duties of the position include maintaining industry standards, reviewing / applying security patches and upgrades to all applications and components supported by the team.
+The team is also responsible for integrating new applications with Shibboleth, maintaining existing integrations and maintaining web and applications servers for the IAM systems.

 Day-to-day activities will include:

 Installation, configuration, and maintenance of application servers and SSO server components in a highly available clustered and load balanced environment (HTTP, Secure Sockets Layer (SSL), Lightweight Directory Access Protocol (LDAP) directories, Messaging, and Connection Pooling.

 Responsible for performance monitoring and optimization of services supported by the team.
 Perform capacity planning and recommend future system requirements.

 Analyze and recommend new technology solutions and industry standards related to the application supported and apply them to Boston College's application servers.